 Uniquely Milwaukee

-There’s lots of things in southeastern Wisconsin that are truly local — from interesting eating spots to distinctive architecture to special events.
+There is a lot in southeastern Wisconsin that is truly local — from interesting eating spots to distinctive architecture to special events.
 Here are some worth checking out.

 Architecture